nishatrhythm/Bangladesh-Railway-Train-Seat-Availability-Web-Application/README.md

 - Retries 3 times on 500+ errors.
 - Graceful fallback for 422 errors (no layout).
-- 401 error → clears cookie and redirects to login.
+- 401 error → refreshes token automatically.

 ---